Choconaut/TankGame/README.md

 - Player-Controlled Tank: Navigate through the battlfield and engage enemy tanks.
 - AI-Tanks: AI opponents that track and attack the player and allied tanks.
 - Obstacle Interaction: Walls and obstacles that tanks and missiles cannot pass through.
-- Power-Ups: Collectible items like medpacks to restore health.
+- Power-Ups: Collectible items like medpacks to restore currentHealth.
 - Collision Detection: Collision handling between tanks, obstacles, missiles, and power ups.

 ## Gameplay